AndreiD/arweave-ipfs-bridge/README.md

 Where:

-- decoded: if you want it decoded or not
+- decoded: (true or false) if you want it decoded or not

 ### Special thanks to: